Aily-Labs/infrastructure-challenge/README.md

 Hints:
 * It is acceptable the use of other tools like Ansible for some tasks.
 * Terraform code is not expected to fully work, the purpose of this exercise is to validate terraform skills and AWS Service knowledge.
+* You can assume some bootstraping of the account is already in place, like VPC.

 You will be evaluated based on the:
 * terraform code